CeeEffEff/WorldBuild/README.md

 - [x] Make display POI scrollable
 - [ ] Make map fill all space (card looks like it is taking up when hidden)
 - [ ] Remove from map POI
-- [ ] Make any POI addition show instantly on map
+- [x] Make any POI addition show instantly on map
 - [ ] Make any POI addition close the card
+- [ ] Create POI form required fields not alerting

 ## Models